CCCMcluster/CCCM-IM-handbook/_sources/part1/data literacy.md

 ### 5. Use mobile data collection
 The use of mobile data collection tools such as [Kobo Toolbox](https://kobo.humanitarianresponse.info/) support faster and more robust data collection.
 By enforcing checks on data inputs it reduces input errors, while also removing time consuming and error-prone tasks of manual data entry of paper forms.

-While ideal for surveys/assessments, be careful not to overfit such tools into scenarios that require *case management* type functionality.
+While ideal for surveys/assessments, be careful not to over-fit such tools into scenarios that require *case management* type functionality.

 ### 6. Consistent variable naming
 *Are we talking about the same thing?* The terms/concepts describe in your surveys and data - does everyone have a clear and shared understanding of what they mean?
 Are you reusing well known and tested terms or are you inventing new ones. [^footnote6]